mongo-tools/text-similarity/README.md

 text-similarity
 ===============

+### Description

-Transform input files into tf-idf vectors, then compute the cosine similarity between them.
+Transform input files into **tf-idf vectors**, then compute the cosine similarity between them.
 Program is designed to output maximum 2000 least-similar text files.

-If I will find more time, I will add more options here with choosing searching for similarity of the opposite.
+If I will find more time, I will add more options, including choosing whether to search for similar files or the opposite.

+#### Miscellaneous

+Tested on Python 2.7.3

+#### License

+The MIT License (MIT)

+Copyright (c) 2013-2014 Oskar Jarczyk

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.